gracelang/language/languageSpec/spec.md

 Methods that have type parameters may be requested with or without explicit type arguments.
 If type arguments are supplied there must be the same number of arguments as there are parameters.
-If type arguments are omitted, they are assumed to be type `Unknown`.
+If type arguments are omitted, they are assumed to be `Unknown`.